Academic Standing and Progression - Bachelor's

 Students will be placed on academic recovery II if either of the following conditions exist:

 Students placed on academic recovery II must meet with the Office of Academic Advising.
 Students may be restricted from participating in co-curricular activities and are not eligible to compete in varsity athletics.
-In addition, students typically may not register for more than 12 semester credits (eight credits for College for Adults students) during the academic recovery term and must take all courses for a letter grade, unless the course is offered only on an S/U basis.
+In addition, students must take all courses for a letter grade, unless the course is offered only on an S/U basis.
 Students on academic recovery II may not withdraw from any courses without the permission of academic advising.

 Academic Recovery III